 Dr. Drourr gives back to the local community in many ways.
-She is on the Palm Beach County Call to Action Coalition to End Obesity.
+She is on the Medical Advisory board for The Mind Music and Movement Foundation for Neurological Disorders.
 She is also the Medical Director of MyClinic, a not-for-profit clinic that provides free medical care to the uninsured.
 Dr. Drourr is the Chairperson of the Ethics Committee at Jupiter Medical Center and lastly, she is an active volunteer at her local synagogue, Temple Beth Am, for which she has been on the Executive Committee of the Board of Directors.

 Dr. Drourr and her husband of over 30 years are the proud parents of two exceptional young men.
-Her talents extend beyond the examination room and into the world of classical music – studying trumpet, piano, and voice.
+Her talents extend beyond the examination room and into the world of classical music – studying trumpet, piano, guitar, and voice.
 She is currently participating in a community chamber choral society with a focus on classical choral repertoire.
 In her personal time she enjoys traveling and is an avid reader of American History.